ktomatematika/kontes-terbuka/ENGLISH.md

    to install the gems needed
 7. Make sure that `postgresql` is installed.
 Now we move to creating our database:
     1. Make a file called `database.yml` in the `config` folder.
-       You can do this by modifying the given `database.yml.default` file in the project
+       You can do this by copying the given `database.yml.default` file in the project
     2. We will make a user in postgresql.
 For the purposes of this guide, we will make a user with username `ubuntu` and password `password`.
 Please ensure that the username and the password in the following steps match the ones in your `database.yml`: